Definition

 - rupture and drain through a sinus or tract to another organ or tissue resulting in further inflammation to those areas.

-The causative organisms are varied and may reflect the area where the abscess is located.
+The causative organisms of abscess formation are varied and may reflect the area where the abscess is located.
 Some examples include:

 - Cutaneous or skin and soft tissue abscesses commonly associated with Staphylococcus aureus.
 Staphylococcal strains may show rapid necrosis, and early suppuration, with a large amount of pus.
 It liberates lethal cellular toxins, but is more able to be quickly walled off by surrounding tissue before it can spread.